3 min read

 If you haven't been told that ChatGPT is not a search engine, now you know.

-Because of its sudden popularity, some people are turning to ChatGPT as an alternative to Google or Bing.
-However, to use this in an academic setting would be a huge mistake.
-Chatbots are known for getting simple facts wrong, or making up convincing alternatives in a process known as ‘hallucinating’, and ChatGPT’s creators have admitted the chatbot ‘sometimes writes plausible-sounding but incorrect or nonsensical answers’.
-You would be more successful using real search engines to point you towards reliable sources than using an AI chatbot as a search engine.
+Chatbots are known for getting simple facts wrong, or making up convincing alternatives in a process known as ‘hallucinating’.
+ChatGPT’s creators have even admitted the chatbot ‘sometimes writes plausible-sounding but incorrect or nonsensical answers’.

-Even professionals have fallen into the trap of incorrectly using ChatGPT as a search engine: in June 2023, a New York lawyer was reprimanded for inadvertently generating details of a non-existent court case hallucinated by ChatGPT to use as evidence in a real court case.
+Even professionals have fallen into the trap of incorrectly using ChatGPT as a search engine.
+In June 2023, a New York lawyer was reprimanded for inadvertently generating details of a non-existent court case hallucinated by ChatGPT to use as evidence in a real court case.

 What can you use AI for?